blemasle/mls800/docs/manual.md

 ### Playing

 The MLS800 displays the active preset and listens for an incoming MIDI `Program Change` message.
 If received, the corresponding preset number will be applied.
+For instance, the `Program Change 54` will load and activate the preset `54`.

 !!! note
-	You can manually change the active preset using ++arrow-up++ or ++arrow-down++.
+	While in `Playing` mode, you can manually change the active preset using ++arrow-up++ or ++arrow-down++.

 ### Learning

 The MLS800 main display and ++"Edit"++ are blinking, while waiting for an incoming `Program Change` message.
 Upon receiving one, the current preset state will remain unchanged, and the unit will switch to `Editing` mode for the requested preset number.

-!!! tip "Copying a preset"
+??? tip "Copying a preset"
 	You can use the fact that the current state will remain unchanged to copy a preset to a new location.

+	1. In `Playing` mode, select the preset you want to copy
+	2. Switch to `Learning` mode by pressing ++"Edit"++
+	3. Send the `Program Change` message for where you want the preset to be copied
+	4. You're now in `Editing` mode.
+Edit the preset to your needs and press ++"Edit"++ again to save it.

-!!! tip "Editing the current preset"
+??? tip "Editing the current preset"
 	Simply press ++"Edit"++ a second time while in `Learning` mode to edit the current preset.

 ### Editing